joke2k/django-environ/docs/tips.rst

 Using unsafe characters in URLs
 ===============================

-In order to use unsafe characters you have to encode with ``urllib.parse.quote`` before you set into ``.env`` file.
+In order to use unsafe characters you have to encode with :py:func:`urllib.parse.quote` before you set into ``.env`` file.
 Encode only the value (i.e. the password) not the whole url.

 .. code-block:: shell